blcxtranslations/blcx/_translated/chapter-0045.md

 When he originally heard from his son about the rogue cultivator that used a mid-grade pill to purchase a cultivation technique, even though there were many witnesses around to confirm it, he still was skeptical in his heart.
 But now he believed that there really was someone that did that.
 Using his experience of reading people, this youth in front of him wasn't a rogue cultivator.
 That kind of outfit was definitely used to try to fool other people.

 "Just who exactly are you?"
-Yan Tian Heng stressed each syllable and had a sinister face.
+Yan TianHeng stressed each syllable and had a sinister face.

 Lin Xuan did not say anything.
 Since things were already like this, it could only end with one side or the other dying.
 There was no point in saying anything, only idiots would expose their own identities.